victorouy/SmartClass-AI/README.md

 dataset-cleaned folder: Folder created after running DataCleaning.py that contains the cleaned dataset images

+## How To Run Python Scripts
-## Note: The following steps are assuming you are running our code with the same folder hierarchy as shown in our Github repository.
+Note: The following steps are assuming you are running our code with the same folder hierarchy as shown in our Github repository.

 ### First step to executing any code.
 Creating a virtual environment using pip
 1. Make sure you are in the root folder when typing commands in the terminal.